Winner 2019 Percy Janes First Novel Award

 "It was just a run-of-the-mill, garden-variety trip to the supermarket.
 But everything changes when middle-aged, luck-starved Henry Puddester finds a baby in his shopping cart.
 Naturally, he panics and bolts, preferring the fire to the frying pan and an odyssey strewn with wild scenes and wacky characters.
 Award-winning writer and masterful storyteller, Susan Flanagan, has penned a memorable tale filled with humour and heart, and...
 Henry."
 Terry Fallis, two-time winner of the Stephen Leacock Medal for Humour

 Supermarket Baby has “excellent comic timing.
 I wonder if the author has worked in sketch comedy.
-Excellent grasp of narrative structure and how to keep a story moving along…I often hooted with laughter while reading this [manuscript]… I recommend this author seek publication.”
-Adjudication notes for the 2019 Percy Janes award.
+Excellent grasp of narrative structure and how to keep a story moving along…I often hooted with laughter…” Adjudication notes for the 2019 Percy Janes award.

-“Susan’s writing has always impressed me with its energy and humour, as well as its intense and intricate plotting… As well as sustaining regular columns over several years, her writing credits include CBC’s Definitely Not the Opera (DNTO) as well as Canadian and National Geographic.
-Her current novel-in-progress, particularly, is full of original characters and situations, and ingenious interweaving plotlines.
-Supermarket Baby has the potential, once completed, not only to be picked up by a major publisher but to make a significant impact on the literary scene both regionally and beyond.”
+“Susan’s writing has always impressed me with its energy and humour, as well as its intense and intricate plotting… (Supermarket Baby) is full of original characters and situations, and ingenious interweaving plot lines.
+Supermarket Baby has the potential... to make a significant impact on the literary scene both regionally and beyond.”
 Paul Butler, author The Widow's Fire

 Henry takes a closer look

 The baby contraption called for further investigation.
 Henry couldn’t piece it together; why would someone put an infant carrier in his shopping cart?